OffGamers Collaborates with HP Indonesia for March Mega Game Campaign

 — said Leonard Chee, CEO of OffGamers.

-This campaign invites Indonesians to purchase selected OMEN AMD laptops from HP—both offline and online purchases are eligible—where they would also stand a chance to get an IDR430.000 OffGamers Gift Card.
+This campaign invites Indonesians to purchase selected OMEN AMD laptops from HP—both offline and online purchases are eligible—where they can redeem an IDR430.000 OffGamers Gift Card.

 The March Mega Game Bundle is an event dedicated for Indonesians and is one of OffGamers’ monthly shopping campaigns aiming to provide customers with a better shopping experience online.